-You know the phrase, "if I had a nickel every time I heard ____ ."
-Well, if we had a nickel every time we heard a patient say that they were told this or that because of their genetic testing, we would have a lot of nickels!!!!
+You know the phrase, "if I had a nickel every time I heard this," well, if we had a nickel every time we heard a patient say that they were told this or that because of their genetic testing, we would have a lot of nickels!!!!

-We were early adopters of Genetic-DNA testing in the clinical setting back in 2011, and on the frontline of the successful use and application of Genetic testing in Psychiatry, but we are very aware of how the testing is misinterpreted and misunderstood.
+We were early adopters of DNA testing / Genetic Testing in Psychiatry in the clinical setting back in 2011, and on the frontline of the successful use and application of Genetic testing, but we are also very aware of how the testing is misinterpreted and misunderstood.

 Personalizing your Treatment in Medicine

 Reviewing a patient's Genetic testing allows our office to more quickly identify treatments, medicines and dosages to maximize clinical benefit for patients.
-When our clinicians consider a patient's unique genetic profile it helps them better determine treatment options for a variety of conditions.
-We see that the patients do better, and get well faster than when we don't have the genetic results.
-Testing provides clinicians additional information that frequently helps optimize the treatments and dosages for individuals.
+When our clinicians consider a patient's unique genetic profile it helps them better determine treatment options for care with depression, anxiety, or other mental health conditions.
+We see that the patients do better on antidepressants and other medications that are specifically selected for their metabolism.
+These patients get well faster than when we do not have the genetic results and some research has confirmed this observation.
+Genetic testing provides clinicians additional information that frequently helps optimize the treatments and dosages for individuals.

 How it works